Cheap After School Snacks

 7. Fruits & veggies with a twist – Try making up a batch of homemade apple chips, banana chips, kale chips, or zucchini chips right before the kids get home from school.
 You can make simple & delicious apple chips in a couple of hours in a 200 degree oven with just thinly sliced apples & cinnamon, or mix things up with veggie chips for more adventurous eaters.
 Experiment with different fruits and veggies depending on what’s in season and on sale at your local produce market – or ease them into the idea by baking your own potato chips with thinly sliced potatoes, olive oil, and a little sea salt.

 10. Whip up a smoothie – Smoothies are great options for everyone!
-When yogurt is on sale or you have some fruit you need to use up, blend together a sweet & filling after-school smoothie.
+When yogurt is on sale or you have some fruit you need to use up, blend together a sweet & filling after-school smoothie, like this Raspberry Blackberry Smoothie.
 Kids will feel like they’re having a shake, and you’ll be happy with the healthier option.
 Even better, throw a little kale or spinach in the mix, as in this Easy Berry Green Smoothie – they’ll never know it’s in there!